Explore the Best Parks in London

 Hainault Forest

 Hainault Forest is an extensive forest in the eponymous district.
-It is a Site of Nature Preservation and consists of several distinct areas – open parkland which includes footpaths and a rather large lake, then comes the Hainault Forest Golf Club and of course the Fox Burrow Farm which plays an important role in the preservation of several breeds of rare animals.
+It is a Site of Nature Preservation and consists of several distinct areas – open parkland which includes footpaths and a rather large lake.
+It’s a favorite among locals for its peaceful walking trails, with the bonus of spotting wildlife along the way.
+Then comes the Hainault Forest Golf Club and of course the Fox Burrow Farm, which plays an important role in the preservation of several breeds of rare animals.

 Crystal Palace Park